 SEMINAR ON ASIAN BUSINESS(Ⅰ)

-This course is oriented for covering basic knowledge for Asian Management especially the commonness and differences in terms of business culture and corporate culture.
+This course is oriented for covering basic knowledge for Asian Management, especially the commonness and differences in terms of business culture and corporate culture.

 아시아경영세미나Ⅱ

 SEMINAR ON ASIAN BUSINESS(Ⅱ)

 This is a seminar for finding common factors of business culture and corporate culture among firms in Asian Region, based on the knowledge obtained from Seminar on Asian Business(Ⅰ).